elvenite/advanced-webform/README.md

 * required (true|false, override default setting)
 * value (example: [value=This will be the predefined value in the element]
 * maxsize (int, maximum allowed characters in the element
-* practically any html attribute, pattern, autofocus etc
+* practically any html attribute, autofocus etc

 ### Special attributes
 The App reference field will expand to display all elements of the first referenced app making it possible to insert values in several apps using a single form.